nebuly-ai/terraform-google-nebuly-platform/README.md

 ## Quickstart

-To get started with Nebuly installation on GCP, you can follow the steps below.
+To get started with installing Nebuly on GCP, follow the steps below.

-These instructions will guide you through the installation using Nebuly's default standard configuration with the Nebuly Helm Chart.
+This guide uses the standard configuration provided by the official Nebuly Helm chart.

-For specific configurations or assistance, reach out to the Nebuly Slack channel or email [support@nebuly.ai](mailto:support@nebuly.ai).
+For advanced configurations or support, feel free to reach out via the Nebuly Slack channel or email us at [support@nebuly.ai](mailto:support@nebuly.ai).

+Additional examples are available:

+* [Basic](./examples/basic/README.md): Minimal setup with default settings.
+* [Microsoft SSO](./examples/microsoft-sso/README.md): Setup with Microsoft SSO authentication.

 ### 1. Terraform setup